Scramble Campbell: 1994 to 2004

-In 2004 Campbell was featured in a book by Gary Monroe titled Extraordinary Interpretations: Florida Self Taught Art, with over 60 self-taught artists from all over the state.
-He toured his Cosmic Folk Art Show, "environment-transforming installations" created by his crew of fellow artists: Carl Knickerbocker, Regina Smith, Tony Garan, and Morgan Steele.
-This same crew helped open Scramble's Vision Gallery in Winter Park, Florida.
+In 2004, Campbell, after touring with the show titled Extraordinary Interpretations: Florida Self-Taught Art, which included over 60 artists from all over the state.
+Campbell tapped some of this crew of fellow artists: Carl Knickerbocker, Regina Smith, Tony Garan, and Morgan Steele to help open Scramble's Vision Gallery in Winter Park, Florida.
 The gallery rotated pieces from all five artists.
 He moved to Colorado shortly after opening the gallery.

 Campbell then took a break from touring to take classes at the 2004 Visionary Art Intensive at the Omega Institute in Rhinebeck, New York with Alex & Allison Grey.

 Living in Morrison, Colorado near Red Rocks Scramble painted in his studio as well.
 He completed Impressions on the Sacred Stones.
 Studio painting that depicts the history of Red Rocks Amphitheatre completed at Red Rocks home/studio.
 Sacred Stones has been on display in the Red Rocks visitor center since 2009.

 Campbell continued to travel and paint throughout the last decade.
 Yearly attending New Orleans Jazz & Heritage Festival, Magfest, New Year's Eve, NedFest, Telluride Blues and Brews Festival, and the Red Rocks Amphitheatre Easter Sunrise Service.

 Living in Colorado afforded him opportunity to performance paint at many Colorado events.
 Campbell also made numerous journeys to Europe.
 The Netherlands, Spain, London, Mexico, Thailand, Cambodia and Italy are among the many countries he has visited.

 Campbell became a Historian and tour guide for the Red Rocks Amphitheatre in 2009.
 In 2010 he was proclaimed Mayor for a Day at Red Rocks' Leftover Salmon performance.
 Campbell has completed over 2000 performance paintings over his career.

 In 2009 Campbell's art was included in the book PhanArt, the art of the fans of Phish.

 Campbell became involved with the Arvada Center for the Arts and Humanities, becoming their Artist in Residence in 2011.
 Also in 2011 Campbell was hired by BookCliff Vineyards to make their winebottles his next canvas.

 Campbell is also involved with the Colorado Symphony Orchestra, and the Colorado Youth Symphony Orchestra.

 In 2013 Campbell collaborated with Wagner Custom Skis to use the skis as his canvas.
 The skis were raffled off at the 2013 Blues and Brews Festival in Telluride, Colorado and won by Jim Woolaway.

 Campbell was approached by documentary film maker Eric Abramson which resulted in an award-winning documentary called ScrambleVision Released in 2013.

+Since 2000, Campbell has live-painted hundreds of concerts at Red Rocks, becoming a fixture at the venue.
+He also paints during the annual Easter Sunrise service at Red Rocks; photojournalistic coverage shows him working on site in both 2018 and 2024.